Legal clashes await U.S. companies covering workers' abortion costs

 Amazon.com Inc AMZN.O, Apple Inc AAPL.O, Lyft Inc LYFT.O, Microsoft Corp MSFT.O and JPMorgan Chase & Co JPM.N were among companies that announced plans to provide those benefits through their health insurance plans in anticipation of Friday's U.S. Supreme Court decision overturning the landmark 1973 Roe v.
 Wade ruling that had legalized abortion nationwide.

-Companies including health insurer Cigna Corp CI.N, Paypal Holdings Inc PYPL.O, Alaska Airlines Inc [RIC:RIC:ALKAIR.UL] and Dick's Sporting Goods Inc DKS.N also announced reimbursement policies on Friday.
+Health insurer Cigna Corp CI.N, Paypal Holdings Inc PYPL.O, Alaska Airlines Inc <ALK.N> and Dick's Sporting Goods Inc DKS.N also announced reimbursement policies on Friday.

 Abortion restrictions that were already on the books in 13 states went into effect as a result of Friday's ruling and at least a dozen other Republican-led states are expected to ban abortion.